notMarque/RomiOnSpeed/Camera Improvements.md

-High-res not finding things: tuned to find white blob
+Try finding black blobs because all walls are white Tryiong to call numerical values